Is it time to address menopause in your workplace?

-Includes recordings and lifetime access to resources ( latest research, videos, articles and takeaway resources) plus 1-1 contact with Thea between webinars as needed
+Includes access to program resources for another 6 months plus 1-1 contact with Thea between webinars as needed.

 Meanwhile, here are some resources to help you start thinking about why we need to make menopause a normal workplace conversation, and how you can do this